python/exceptiongroups/except_star.md

 ### A full redesign of `except`

-We considered introducing a new keyword (such as `catch`) which can be used to handle both plain exceptions and `ExceptionGroup`s.
-Its semantics would be the same as those of `except*` when catching an `ExceptionGroup`, but it would not wrap a plain exception to create an `ExceptionGroup`.
+We considered introducing a new keyword (such as `catch`) which can be used to handle both naked exceptions and `ExceptionGroup`s.
+Its semantics would be the same as those of `except*` when catching an `ExceptionGroup`, but it would not wrap a naked exception to create an `ExceptionGroup`.
 This would have been part of a long term plan to replace `except` by `catch`, but we decided that deprecating `except` in favour of an enhanced keyword would be too confusing for users at this time, so it is more appropriate